-1 20 Rural Clinical Placement Scheme scholarships were issued.
-2 Three Research Grants were awarded.
-3 Two Postgraduate Study Scholarships were awarded.
+Five quick stats 1 20 Rural Clinical Placement Scheme scholarships were issued.
+Three Research Grants were awarded.
+Two Postgraduate Study Scholarships were awarded.
 4 Establishment of the Dorothy Lorimer Bursary.
-5 Five research surveys from the membership advertised in eNews for data accrual.
+Five research surveys from the membership advertised in

 Each year, ASMIRT offer a range of opportunities for members to apply for grants and scholarships to assist in their professional growth and development.
 These include: